treeverse/lakeFS/docs/enterprise/getstarted/index.md

 # Get Started with lakeFS Enterprise

+## Get a 30-day Free Trial License

+To start your 30-day free trial, please [contact us](https://lakefs.io/contact-sales/).
+You will be granted with a token that allows downloading and using lakeFS Enterprise paid features.

 ## Install lakeFS Enterprise

 lakeFS Enterprise offers multiple installation methods each designed for different use case.
 When selecting an installation type we recommend to consider the following: